Although he and Fred Wilpon are lifelong friends,

 His 95 wins in a Met uniform are 6th all-time.
 He returned to the Yankees to close his career, and while it didn't make a difference in the series, his last game was a fine relief effort in the 2005 ALDS.
 He now works for both the YES Network and the MLB Network.
 He's about to become eligible for the Baseball Hall of Fame, but with a career record of 162-132, and an ERA+ of 113, I don't think he's going to make it.

 Joe Black of Plainfield, Union County, New Jersey.
-Actually, his greatest distinction is that he was the first black man to be the winning pitcher in a World Series game, starting and winning Game 1 of the 1952 Series for the Yankees, before starting and losing both Game 4 and Game 7.
+He was the 1st black man to be the winning pitcher in a World Series game, starting and winning Game 1 of the 1952 Series for the Yankees, before starting and losing both Game 4 and Game 7.
 After the season, he was named NL Rookie of the Year.
 Prior to arriving in Brooklyn, helped the Baltimore Elite Giants (with future Dodger teammate Roy Campanella) win 2 Negro League Pennants.

 After his retirement, spurred on by Jackie Robinson, successfully worked to ensure that retired Negro League players were included in baseball's pension system; then helped another teammate, Ralph Branca, ensure that said players would be helped by Branca's charity, the Baseball Assistance Team (BAT).